 But somehow, we passed the danger.
 The team was very cooperative and we even wished them a good morning.
 As the sun started coming up, Yogesh Mathuria got a call from a friend to give a reference of someone who could host us for the day.
-We were super excited and thanked almighty for the support.
+We were super excited and thanked the almighty for the support.

-As we were walking, I suddenly got a call from the nature.
-I looked for a bathroom but soon realized that we are walking on inter-state highway.
+As we were walking, I suddenly got a call from nature.
+I looked for a bathroom but soon realized that we are walking on an interstate highway.
 I have a lot of experience in attending these calls in the forest, in the open.
 But there was a challenge, there was no water.
 Vijai Yadav—always the lender of last resort—helped me to get a bottle of water and finally, I completed the task with a satisfactory feeling.

 We had to reach a small town—Visanagar.
 I once thought it was visa-nagar as almost all the Gujarati people are trying to get a visa to the USA!
 But jokes apart, it was a beautiful town very close to Vadnagar; birthplace of our PM—Narendra Modi.

-We reached at a junction and asked for our host—Jyoti Hospital.
+We reached a junction and asked for our host—Jyoti Hospital.
 There were few people talking and they immediately showed us the way.
 They even inquired about the tag I was wearing, that said—WALKING PILGRIMAGE.
 They were quite impressed and wished us good luck.
 In a short while, we found the place and we met the founder doctor of this hospital.

 Dr. Mihir Joshi welcomed us to his hospital.
-He’s man of service and golden heart.
-He runs this hospital on the concept of gift economy.
+He’s a man of service and golden heart.
+He runs this hospital on the concept of the gift economy.
 After a brief chat about our mission, he directed us to our room; in the maternity ward.
 It was the only room available that day and we made ourselves comfortable in this room.
 This was the first time I was to spent a night in a maternity.

-After a shower and little food I took a treatment for my blisters and we decided to sleep for a while and then go out to explore the city and interact with people.
+After a shower and little food, I took a treatment for my blisters and we decided to sleep for a while and then go out to explore the city and interact with people.
 I was feeling very HOT and decided to shave my hair.
 We all had to do some cleaning work, and we set out to hunt for a barber shop.

 He spoke in English and offered us guidance under the banner of GUEST IS GOD attitude that is stuffed in Indians.

 I was so embarrassed and requested him not to call me that, and just guide us the right way.
 I told him that I am of his grandson’s age and I’ll feel most comfortable if he calls me by my name.
-But he was quite determined to accompany me till the shop.
+But he was quite determined to accompany me to the shop.
 He took me to a nice barber shop that was his favorite.
-Then, he not only told the barber to give me a nice shave, but a head massage as well.
+Then, he not only told the barber to give me a nice shave but a head massage as well.
 On the top, he sat there till I was done and paid for my shave and head massage.

 We’re—sometimes—so materialistic that we don’t have the sight to look beyond money.
 Such stories have become folklore.
 But this is fact in small town and villages of India.
 People are so loving and compassionate.
 Guest is really God for them and they’re courageous enough to treat them like that.
 I was extremely touched by this act.
 Not that I couldn’t pay or don’t stop him but I didn’t want to take away the pleasure of receiving.
-After the act, we hugged each other tightly and he disappeared in thin air.
+After the act, we hugged each other tightly and he disappeared into thin air.
 Some people find God in stones, I find God in humans.

 I felt like doing something different, and I shaved my head.
 I think it was the right thing to do ad it was too hot in the middle of October.
-With the bald head, we decided to visit our Prime Minister’s birth place.
+With the bald head, we decided to visit our Prime Minister’s birthplace.
 We came to know about an old age home that his brother managed.
 We had a nice time out there.
-Although, his brother was not around, the manager took us around and we met few elderly people.
+Although his brother was not around, the manager took us around and we met a few elderly people.
 We told them about our mission and took their blessings.
 It was kind of surprising that all of them had a quite positive approach towards our mission and encouraged us to do more for the society.

 We came back in the evening and after a nice dinner—in the hospital—went to bed; at least I thought so.
 There was continuous disturbance form the ward.
 Little babies crying all around.
 It was an interesting experience.
-In the middle of night, there was an urgent delivery and the maternity ward was upside-down.
-It was a chaos outside but order in our mind.
-For the first time I realized the challenges and difficulties of the maternity ward staff.
+In the middle of the night, there was an urgent delivery and the maternity ward was upside-down.
+It was a chaos outside but an order in our mind.
+For the first time, I realized the challenges and difficulties of the maternity ward staff.